Introduction

 - the Constitution;

-- European legal instruments –
+- European and international legal instruments –

 - European Union law (including Treaties, EU regulations and directives, as well as case law from the European Court of Justice);